Telecominfraproject/wlan-cloud-ucentralgw/README.md

 ## What is this?
 The uCentralGW is an added service for the TIP controller that allows integration with the uCentral protocol.
 It supports a complete OpenAPI definition and uses the ucentral communication protocol.
-To use the uCentral gateway, you either need to [build it](#building) or use the [Docker version](#docker).
+To use the uCentralGW, you either need to [build it](#building) or use the [Docker version](#docker).

 ## Building
-In order to build the uCentralGW, you will need to install some of its dependencies, which includes the following:
+In order to build the uCentralGW, you will need to install its dependencies, which includes the following:
 - cmake
 - boost
 - POCO 1.10.1 or later